SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 - After a `COMMIT ENTITIES` statement and a failure in the late save phase, `sy-subrc` is set to 8.
 - A subsequent RAP operation may result in a runtime error.
 If the RAP BO consumer is to continue after an error in the late phase of the RAP save sequence, an explicit `ROLLBACK ENTITIES` is required.

-**Allowed/Forbidden Operations in a Behavior Implementation in the RAP LUW**
+**Allowed/Forbidden Operations in a Behavior Implementation in a RAP Transaction**

-The following restrictions apply to operations and/or statements in the individual phases of the RAP LUW in ABAP behavior implementations.
+The following restrictions apply to operations and/or statements in the individual phases of a RAP transaction in ABAP behavior implementations.
 Note that, depending on setting the strict mode in the BDEF, runtime errors may occur due to the use of forbidden statements, or static code checks may be applied.
 Note that most operations/statements refer to the use in the unrestricted ABAP language scope.

 |Operations/Statements|Interaction phase|Early save phase|Late save phase|Notes|
 |---|---|---|---|---|